-Hello, I'm Rachel Kevern and I teach the Alexander Technique in Worcester and Malvern, UK.
+Hello, I'm Rachel Kevern and I have been teaching the Alexander Technique in Worcester, UK for 9 years.
 I am a fully qualified teaching member of ATI (Alexander Technique International).

 I first came into contact with the Alexander Technique in 1985, following a road traffic accident in which I severely injured my right foot.
 As a result of the injury I was told that I would always walk with a limp and that I would need to wear orthopedic shoes.
 I had weekly lessons in the Technique for about a year and I lost the limp I had developed.
 I never needed to wear orthopedic shoes.

 I was only about 20 years old at the time; time passed and the memory of my Alexander lessons faded.
 Fifteen years later I had reason to remember them.
 I was a busy mother of two and a PhD student, working long hours at the computer.
 I had developed RSI in my right arm and shoulder, couldn't turn my head from side to side and had constant pain in my lower back.
 My neck occasionally went into severe spasm which left me literally unable to lift my head (I have developed a great appreciation of just how heavy the head is as a result!).
 I thought I was going to have to quit my PhD research and I feared for my future.